ju4700/CloudMentor/README.md

 I have made  some  changes (Sayed Muhit Mahmud Inzamam) add new pages, components, and styles to the project.
 I have also added some new functionalities to the project

-hi , I am Sayed Muhit Mahmud Inzamam, I am a full-stack developer
+hi , I am Sayed Muhit Mahmud Inzamam, I am a full-stack developer I have completed my Bsc in Computer Science and Engineering from Khulna University of Engineering and Technology